 Chief Nelson holds a Bachelor of Science in Criminology from St. Leo University and a Master of Science in Criminology from The Florida State University.
 He is also a graduate of the 209th Session of the F.B.I.
 National Academy.

 Help Us Solve These Crimes

 You can receive up to $3000 CA$H for your information

 This Crime Stoppers Program began in 1982 from the efforts of our City Commission and our Police Department.
-Our Program now operates as an independant organization.
 The concept has developed into a combination of efforts by local media, businesses, civic and social clubs, law enforcement agencies, and the public.
 Donations of airtime, newspaper space, and reward monies have established Crime Stoppers as an effective tool to fight crime in the area.

 Crime Stoppers is comprised of diverse, active and dedicated community representatives.
 Crime Stoppers provides a method for local law enforcement to receive information on crimes.
 These efforts increase tips, which in turn increase arrests in our community.

 The Florida Department of Law Enforcement opens this resource to users in order to enter any address in Florida and search the Florida Sexual Offender/Predator Registry.
 A map is also available.
 To start the search Click Here.

 All arrestees in Polk County are taken to the Polk County Jail and booked into that facility.
 Click Here to access the Polk County Sheriff’s site for inmate information.